 The trail takes about 2.5 hours but since we had kids in tow, we decided to make a day trip out of it.
-We enjoyed swimming in the (cold) lake and a picnic lunch along the shoreline.

 A few areas on the trail that have a steep drop-off but overall it’s a fairly easy hike with stunning views all along the way.